<?xml version="1.0" encoding="UTF-8"?>

 <updated>2026-04-26T00:00:00.000Z</updated>

-<summary>Set up Claude Code with an MCP presentation editor, choose OAuth or bearer-token auth, test slide tools, troubleshoot the connection, and export a deck.</summary>
+<summary>Set up a Claude Code MCP presentation editor, choose OAuth or bearer-token auth, test slide tools, troubleshoot the connection, and export a deck.</summary>

 </entry>